jclauzel/Py-Hdfm-Gooey/README.md

     python -m pip install pyside6

+    Note: On a regular basis you may want to update the pyside6 library running:  pip install --upgrade PySide6

 * Copy Cspect (with the Spectrum Next roms) and hdfmonkey in the same directory (see above).

 start using it by running: